garrettjester/MediaCropper/README.md

 ## Features
 - **Automatic Aspect Ratio Detection**
-  The MediaCropper will select the best aspect ratio (portrait, square, or landscape) to fit your asset.
+  MediaCropper will select the best aspect ratio (portrait, square, or landscape) to fit your asset.

+- **Dark Mode Support**
+  MediaCropper is built with dynamic colors to support light and dark mode.

+- **Asset Enhancement & Filtering**